-The Town of Essex Public Works Department has the responsibility of maintaining essential services on over 75.68 miles of accepted Town roadways, 23.16 miles of which are gravel and 52.50 miles paved, as well as over 58 miles of waterline, over 53 miles of walks and paved paths, over 30 miles of sewer, over 1,700 catch basins and associated piping and maintenance of public buildings.
+The Town of Essex Public Works Department has the responsibility of maintaining essential services on over 76.92 miles of accepted Town roadways, 23.16 miles of which are gravel and 53.76 miles paved, as well as over 58 miles of waterline, over 53 miles of walks and paved paths, over 30 miles of sewer, over 1,700 catch basins and associated piping and maintenance of public buildings.
 A significant portion of the Department's overall efforts are directed towards maintaining the essential transportation and utility services during the winter season.

-The Public Works Director has direct responsibility for management of the Department, acting under the general policy direction of the Unified Manager and authority of the Selectboard.
-The Public Works Director manages seven functional areas within the Department - Administration, Engineering, Vehicle Maintenance, Highway, Conservation, Water/Sewer and Public Buildings.
-The day-to-day operations of Vehicle Maintenance, Highway and Public Buildings are supervised and coordinated by the Public Works Superintendent.
-The Public Works Superintendent is responsible for winter field-crew operations.
+The Public Works Director has general responsibility for management of the Department, acting under the policy direction of the Unified Manager and authority of the Selectboard.
+The Public Works Director of Operations has direct responsibility for managing manages seven six functional areas within the Department - Administration, Engineering, Vehicle Maintenance, Highway, Conservation, and Water/Sewer.
+The responsibility for Public Buildings falls under the Public Works Director.
+The day-to-day operations of Vehicle Maintenance and Highway are supervised and coordinated by the Highway Superintendent.
+The Highway Superintendent is responsible for winter field-crew operations.
 Administration is the primary responsibility of the Public Works Secretary.
-The Town Engineer/Utility Director is responsible for the Water/Sewer and Engineering Divisions and acts for the Public Works Director in his absence.
 Section 2, Appendix A contains an organizational chart identifying Department structure; section 2, Appendix B lists vehicle and route assignments; Section 2, Appendix C lists vehicles available for plowing.